Over the Air Testing in SDV

 There are both technical and logistical challenges in Over the Air testing updates in software defined vehicles.
 This broad range of vehicle models makes compatibility challenging as the manufactures usually contract with several ECU vendors on different software platforms.
 As the example of the ID.4 electric SUV by Volkswagen, the vehicle incorporates dozens of ECUs of various suppliers, so it is challenging to coordinate the software versions across all the systems.

 Network reliability and bandwidth is also an issue.
 Big firmware updates will fail in weakly networked areas.
-To address this, various companies such as NIO and Polestar employ different Over the Air testing updates, which only transmit the parts of the software that have been modified to achieve a reduced data transfer size by up to 90 percent.
+To address this, companies such as NIO and Polestar use Over the Air testing updates that transmit only the modified parts of the software, reducing data transfer size by up to 90 percent.

 Best Practices for Secure Over the Air Testing

 In order to have safety and reliability, automakers should adopt clear-cut Over the Air testing procedures.
 Implementation of a zero-trust architecture is important.
-All communication connections between cloud servers, gateways and ECUs are supposed to be mutually authenticated and encrypted.
-By using distributed agents such as the eSync in the Platforms like Excelfore, it is ensured that applications like eSync will verify the integrity of the payload at a bit level before being installed into the computer system so that there will not be any form of tampering during the transit.
+All communication connections between cloud servers, gateways and ECUs must use mutual authentication and encryption.

 Simulations with Hardware-in-the-Loop (HIL) environments are pre-deployment simulations that enable the engineer to find out the real driving environment, identify any possible problem before-hand and come up with rollback procedures in case of installation failures.
-The HIL setups are heavily used at firms such as BMW and Bosch to test updates on ADAS before they are deployed to large fleet.
+Companies such as BMW and Bosch heavily use HIL setups to test updates on ADAS before deploying them to large fleets.

 Best Practices for Secure Over the Air Testing